 It is this world that will help our children create their happy life, their happy families, and the best creation with a close connection with the whole world . . .
 Sometimes I hear, “Olga!
 When will you slow down? ”I laugh,“ Never!
 I love my life, my family and I appreciate it in each of you.
 This is my life and I love what I do.”
 Perhaps this is the answer to the question about which I wrote at the beginning of my story “Where do you find so much energy for everything you do?”

 The company Olga Verasen LLC’s mission is to help parents create a happy family through books and courses.
-For the last two years, I have been developed the process of publishing books.
+For the last two years, I have been developing the process of publishing books.
 This process includes an English translation, painting illustrations, layout, editing, production, and much more.
 Now, step by step, I am bringing all my programs online and releasing my books in two languages, English and Russian.
 However, I have a dream to publish books in many other languages.
-I also dream to create wonderful movies and TV shows with a strong team of professionals who love what they doing and realize human values and family happiness.
+I also dream of creating wonderful movies and TV shows with a strong team of professionals who love what they doing and realize human values and family happiness.

 My wise and strong husband Joff has become a great believer and supporter of my dream.
 While he is very busy with his pulp and paper business, he always finds time to support me in what I create.
 He also understands the value of family and childhood.